Abarat by Clive Barker

 - Finished reading it on May 19, 2000

 - Having read a good amount of stuff by Lansdale, it is easy to see that this is one of his earlier works.
 Although the copy I read was printed in 1995, the book was copyrighted in 1981.
 But this is not to say that the book is bad.
 It's just rough in a few spots compared to the quality of stuff that he is doing now.
-But that is ok, because even when Lansdale is rough around the edges, his writing is still superior to a lot of other books.
+But that is OK, because even when Lansdale is rough around the edges, his writing is still superior to a lot of other books.
 The story is about a detective hunting down a serial killer in Houston.
 And while the clues point very obviously to someone in the front of the book, don't necessarily believe it.
 I did and was fooled by the events as they unfolded.
 I do have one minor problem with the novel and that is that the police scenes did not read as being very realistic.
-That could be though because I just finished Homicide which goes quite extensively in to the details of a homicide investigations and anything else just pales in comparison.
+That could be though because I just finished HOMICIDE: A YEAR ON THE KILLING STREETS which goes quite extensively in to the details of a homicide investigations and anything else just pales in comparison.
 Other than that one unfair point, the novel is quite a good read.
 Not necessarily a starting point for a new Lansdale fan but one to be read after a few of his other books have been gone through first.

 After Midnight by Richard Laymon